itucsdb1630/itucsdb1630/docs/developer/index.rst

             # Delete Movie using identifier from database.
             # Do not return anything

+* `__init__` section of object should take parameters in same order as in schema.sql file.
-After creating model add it to lightmdb/models/__init__.py file.
+* After creating model add it to lightmdb/models/__init__.py file.

 **Create Form for each Model**:

-In order to safely create Model using user's request parameters create Form based on Model.
+* In order to safely create Model using user's request parameters create Form based on Model.

-Forms should be under lightmdb/forms/ folder.
+* Forms should be under lightmdb/forms/ folder.

-After creating form add it to lightmdb/forms/__init__.py file.
+* After creating form add it to lightmdb/forms/__init__.py file.

 **Creating View**:

-* NotImplemented
+* To show your new model in client you will need add view for it.
+* Create view file under lightmdb/views/ folder.
+* Make Blueprint variable for you view, add all views for that Blueprint.
+* Add your Blueprint variable to lightmdb/views/__init__.py file.

 **Add view to urls**:

-* NotImplemented
+* In order to enable views we need to add them in lightmdb/application.py file.
+* Add your new view to `DEFAULT_BLUEPRINTS` parameter.
+* Run server and check your view

+**Writing Tests**:

+CI will test project in each pull request using /tests.py file.
+Add your new model and view tests in that file.

 Work done by each team member:
 ------------------------------